KArtu

 KArtu (English: Together), known by the full name KArtu.
 Left Alliance (KArtu.
-Kairiųjų aljansas) is a unregistered left-wing political party in Lithuania founded on 1 May 2024.
-It was originally formed as a non-partisan political movement in 2022.
+Kairiųjų aljansas) was an unregistered left-wing political party in Lithuania founded on 1 May 2024.
+It was originally formed as a non-partisan political movement in 2021.

 History

 The Left Alliance was founded in 2022 with a manifesto by over twenty political figures, including cultural figures, artists, and members of both the Social Democratic Party of Lithuania and the Lithuanian Farmers and Greens Union.
 In its manifesto, the Left Alliance claimed that Lithuanian politics lack a "progressive left-wing party" and attacked the Social Democrats for insufficient allegiance to their party program and betrayal of left-wing values.

-One of the founders of the movement, Andrius Bielskis, had been involved in activism for an "alternative left" since 2007, in which he was the main ideologue and a founder of the short-lived Naujoji kairė 95 (English: New Left 95).
+One of the founders of the movement, Andrius Bielskis, had been involved in activism for an alternative left since 2007, in which he was the main ideologue and a founder of Naujoji kairė 95 (English: New Left 95).

-In February 2022, it organized a picket in support of the ongoing strike in the chemical plant Achema.
+In February 2022, KArtu organized a picket in support of the ongoing strike in the chemical plant Achema.
 In light of ongoing political discussion regarding the promulgation of same-sex partnerships law in Lithuania, it spoke out in favor of immediate legalization of same-sex partnerships.

 On 12 January 2024, it became a founding member of the Central-Eastern European Green Left Alliance (CEEGLA) alongside Left Together, Democracy and Solidarity Party, Budoucnost, Social Movement and the Spark Movement.

 On 1 May 2024, the party was founded in Vilnius.
 Jolanta Bielskienė, former member of the Social Democratic Party, was elected as its chairwoman.
-As of July 2025, it hasn't achieved formal registration with the Ministry of Justice and is unable to stand in any elections in the country.
-On July 17th 2025, KArtu elected the husband of previous chairwoman, philosopher Andrius Bielskis as chairman.
+As of sep 2026, it hasn't achieved formal registration with the Ministry of Justice and is unable to stand in any elections in the country.
+On July 17, 2025, KArtu elected the husband of the previous chairwoman, philosopher Andrius Bielskis as chairman.

+As of sep 2026, the party is inactive, with its last communication being an Instagram post uploaded on September 18, 2025.

+On 25 November 2025, the Lithuanian youth journal ŠAUKSMAS released an article investigating why KArtu hadn't achieved formal registration.
+In the article, ŠAUKSMAS anonymously interviewed several former KArtu members who spoke about their experiences within the party, alleging abuses conducted by the party leadership.
+These alleged abuses include a toxic party environment, non-transparent management and all power being concentrated in the hands of a small circle of senior members.